CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 This won't matter much with OpenVPN or IKEv2 connections, as we found the app updated its connection status and automatically reconnected within a few seconds.

-CyberGhost's Mac app opens with a stripped-back mobile VPN-like panel, little more than a list of locations and a Connect button.
+CyberGhost's Mac app opens with a stripped-back mobile VPN-like panel, little more than the currently selected location and a Connect button.
 Good news if you're not interested in the low-level technicalities: just point, click, and you're connected in a very few seconds.

 Tap an 'Expand' icon, though, and a panel appears to the left, with a list of locations and links to various settings.
 It looks much like the Windows app, but with some unexpected differences.

 The Mac location list doesn't include the distance to each server, for instance, as we saw on Windows.
-But it adds a 'server load' figure of its own, helping you identify which servers are busiest.
+But it adds a 'server load' figure, helping you identify which locations are busiest.
 Both details are useful, but wouldn't it make more sense if each of the apps displayed both figures?

 The app sidebars have different location lists, too.
 Windows gives you lists for gaming, torrenting and streaming; Mac only gives you downloading and streaming lists.

 As usual with Mac VPN apps, it doesn't have all the features available on Windows.
-Click Privacy Settings, for instance, and you only get the ad, tracker and malware-blocking option.
+Click Privacy Settings, for instance, and you only get the ad, tracker and malware blocking options.
 There's no configurable DNS leak option or automatic kill switch.

 Still, it's important to put this in perspective.
 CyberGhost's Windows app is one of the most configurable we've seen, and even though this version can't quite match that, it's still a capable Mac VPN app which is user-friendly and equipped with plenty of useful tools and features.